aidenlignieres/CP3402_Learning_Journal/Week_03.md

 - 10 hours

 ## Content Insights:
-While interviewing there was questions which is too basic for asking and would only get a one word or sentence so while interviewing different people it was parimont to find a
+While interviewing there was questions which were too basic for asking and would only get a one word or sentence so while interviewing different people it was parimont to find a more suitable question which would allow more information to be given.

 ## Career/Employability/Learning Insights: